-Solicitor general takes over for Eric Schneiderman after assault allegations and resignation
+NY prosecutor to investigate assault allegations against Eric Schneiderman

 Schneiderman's stunning resignation ends what had been a promising prospective career in Democratic politics.
 The attorney general was a frequent critic of President Donald Trump and had been a vocal proponent for women's rights and for the #MeToo movement.

-But just hours after The New Yorker story published, he resigned.
+Just hours after The New Yorker story published, he resigned.

 "In the last several hours, serious allegations, which I strongly contest, have been made against me," Schneiderman said in a statement.
 "While these allegations are unrelated to my professional conduct or the operations of the office, they will effectively prevent me from leading the office's work at this critical time.
 I therefore resign my office, effective at the close of business on May 8, 2018."